 The purpose of this report is to be a basis for discussion within the INSARAG network and its partners on lessons learned from the 2023 earthquake response to Türkiye.
-Its content is a reflection of the comments made by participants in the 2023 Team Leader Meeting in Singapore (the Padlets), by teams in their post-mission reports/information shared on the VO, and their experience of using the ICMS software.
+Its content is a reflection of the comments made by participants in the 2023 Team Leader Meeting in Singapore (written into the Padlet App), by teams in their post-mission reports, information shared on the VO, and teams experience of using the ICMS software.
 The report is not a historical account of what happened; that would require an investigative inquiry, which was beyond the scope of the analysis.